-- The Councillor will make contact Director of Administration to advice of the concern and the request will be handled by the Director of Administration in consultation with the department. - The Director of Administration will keep the Councillor apprised of the status of the concern and provide follow up to bring closure to the matter. - In cases where the Council wishes to meet with a department, contact will be made to the Director of Administration who will inform the department and/or assist in coordinating.
+- 1. The Councillor will contact the Director of Administration to advice of the concern and the request will be handled by the Director of Administration in consultation with the department. - 2.
+The Director of Administration will keep the Councillor apprised of the status of the concern and provide follow-up to bring closure to the matter. - 3.
+In cases where the Council wishes to meet with a department, contact will be made with the Director of Administration who will inform the department and/or assist in coordinating.